Smooth Ramp Sliders (SRS)

 This material is almost as slippery as Teflon™, and when it comes to abrasion resistance, it's better than steel for many applications.
 One inch will stop a .45 ACP round (though we have yet to personally test this particular claim).

 Installation is easy and only takes 20 minutes.
-Your teeth will no longer grind in your head and your ramp will move as smooth as oil on glass.
+Your teeth will no longer grind in your head as your ramp moves as smooth as oil on glass.

 Sold as a pair.